radio-astro-tools/spectral-cube/docs/moments.rst

 .. note:: These follow the mathematical definition of moments, so the second
           moment is computed as the variance.
-For the actual formulas used for the moments, please see :method:`~spectral_cube.SpectralCube.moment`.
+For the actual formulas used for the moments, please see :class:`~spectral_cube.SpectralCube.moment`.
           For linewidth maps, see the `Linewidth maps`_ section.

 You may also want to convert the unit of the datacube into a velocity one before